spyder-ide/spyder-api-docs/docs/plugin_development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In principle, we could use any Spyder installed within a `conda environment`_ according to the instructions given in the `installation guide`_.
-However, if you use a working environment that has other dependencies and you want to keep your plugin development independent of them, it is recommended to create a new virtual environment that only has Spyder with the minimum dependencies needed for your plugin.
+However, if you use a working environment that has other dependencies and you want to keep your plugin development independent of them, we recommend creating a new virtual environment that only has Spyder with the minimum dependencies needed for your plugin.

 .. image:: images/workshop-3/pd_dev_environment.png
-   :alt: Spyder development environment.
+   :alt: Spyder development environment

-We can install it in the following way.
+We can install it in the following way:

 .. code-block:: shell